Son of Kansas City Chiefs head coach has DUI sentence commuted by governor | KRDO

 By Jamiel Lynch, CNN

-(CNN) — Missouri Gov. Mike Parsons has commuted the DUI sentence of former Kansas City Chiefs Assistant Coach Britt Reid.
+(CNN) — Missouri Gov. Mike Parson has commuted the DUI sentence of former Kansas City Chiefs Assistant Coach Britt Reid.

 Britt is the son of head coach Andy Reid.
 Britt plead guilty to driving while intoxicated in a 2021 crash that severely injured a five-year-old, CNN previously reported.
 He was sentenced to three years in prison.

-Note: Correction: A previous version of this story misspelled the last name of Missouri Gov. Mike Parson.